Teleco: Football career

 Teleco began his career with Britânia Sport Club in 1933, one of the clubs that gave rise to Paraná Clube through various mergers, before moving a year later to Corinthians.

 He moved to Corinthians only two years after Paulistas armed themselves in a revolution against dictator Getúlio Vargas, becoming the first black player to play for the club.
 He made his debut for Corinthians on 16 December 1934, when his side was crushed 5-0 by Vasco de Gama.
 His first goal for the club came soon after, in the last match of 1934, netting twice in the 4-1 defeat of Portuguesa.
 In the first game of 1935 on 6 January, Teleco scored twice more in Corinthians's 3-0 defeat of Hespanha.
 On 10 February, Teleco helped his side defeat Argentine giants Boca Juniors by a score of 2-0 in an international friendly.
 On 4 August, he inspired his team to victory over traditional rivals Palestra Itália by a score of 4-1, ending five years without a victory over Palestra.

 On 8 December 1935, Teleco helped his side to victory over Portuguesa Santista.
-The win would start an incredible run of 39 games without defeat for Corinthians, spanning a year and 3 months; despite this his side still fell just short to the title because of a loss in the penultimate round of the 1936 Campeonato Paulista to Palestra.
+The win would start an incredible run of 39 games without defeat for Corinthians, spanning a year and 3 months; despite this his side still fell just short of the title because of a loss in the penultimate round of the 1936 Campeonato Paulista to Palestra.